guildai/guild.ai/pages/docs/tutorials/train-and-predict-with-cloudml.md

 guild view
 ```

-In Guild View, select the latest run --- it should be a
+In Guild View, select the latest run---it should be a
-`cloudml-predict` operation --- and click the **FILES** tab.
+`cloudml-predict` operation---and click the **FILES** tab.
 The run
 will have two files:

 `prediction.inputs`